ArcherHuang/AzureML_Pipeline_Tensorflow_Keras_Docker_Iris/README.md

-# AzureML Pipeline Tensorflow Keras - Iris Sample
+# AzureML Using Pipeline, Tensorflow and Keras with Iris as an Example
 ## Contents
 - [The file structure in the Github repository](#the-file-structure-in-the-github-repository)
 - [Models](#models)